sebivenlo/codestripper/README.md

 In the future we may deploy this as a plugin to some repository.

+### Legacy ant based codestripper

+If you need the legacy version, move to the legacy folder and build there.
+There should be no reason to use the legacy version, because this plugin provides all the features of the legacy version, apart from the tag syntax.

+All you need to do is replace `//Start Solution::...` with `//cs:remove:start`.

+For other details, see below.

 ## Introduction

 New version of the CodeStripper that was previously used, which can be found at [https://github.com/sebivenlo/codestripper](https://github.com/sebivenlo/codestripper).